auth0/Auth0.swift/README.md

 #### Add a scope value

-Specify a [scope](https://auth0.com/docs/configure/apis/scopes) to request permission to access protected resources.
-The default scope used is `openid profile email`.
+Specify a [scope](https://auth0.com/docs/configure/apis/scopes) to request permission to access protected resources, like the user profile.
+The default scope value is `openid profile email`.
 Regardless of the scope value configured, `openid` is always included.

 ```swift
 Auth0